Get insider access

 Conclusion

 Skullcandy has expanded its style from flashy colors and prominent logos to now include models with subdued colors and subtle logos.
-They have a large selection of headphones for casual listening, sports, and gaming but lack a more specific line-up catered toward audiophiles.
-Unfortunately, they're not always the ideal brand for those seeking a more neutral frequency response since most of their headphones favor a bass-heavy sound profile.
+There's a large selection of headphones for casual listening, sports, and gaming, but a lack of models catered toward audiophiles.
+Unfortunately, it's not always the ideal brand for those seeking a more neutral frequency response since most of their headphones favor a bass-heavy sound profile, although select models buck the trend.
 Their durability seems inconsistent, with some models benefitting from sturdy designs and others feeling plasticky.
 On the upside, many of their headphones are relatively affordable.

 Test Results